anudeepyalamanchi/assignment2-yalamanchi/AboutMe.md

 link to get my image [click here](https://github.com/anudeepyalamanchi/assignment2-yalamanchi/blob/main/WhatsApp%20Image%202023-02-01%20at%2010.40.57%20AM.jpeg)

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
- ## table with 4 countries that i would recommend someone visit
+ ## Table with 4 countries that i would recommend someone visit
  The table below contains 4 countries that i would recommend someone to visit and number of days i have spent in that country

  | COUNTRY NAME | REASON | TIME SPENT |